Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Create an offer from a PIM product in Omni-Channel

-You can create an offer from a PIM product in the *Omni-Channel* module if the corresponding offer exists in the *PIM* module.
+You can create an offer from a PIM product in the *Omni-Channel* module if the corresponding product exists in the *PIM* module.

 > [Info] If the product you want to create an offer for exists in the *PIM* module, it is recommended to create the offer from the PIM product instead of creating a manual offer.